DaveMon79/READme-now/readme.md

-# README Generater
+# README Generator

 # Description

-This weeks assignemnt was to generate a professional README.md file based on user input, using Node.js and inquirer.
+This week’s assignment was to generate a professional README.md file based on user input, using Node.js and inquirer.
 The README.md file had to include the following:

 GIVEN a command-line application that accepts user input WHEN I am prompted for information about my application repository